-The Public Information Office facilitates the release of information through the media, coordinates and prepares special publications, and provides support services as delegated by the Executive Director.
-The direct and allocated costs of the Public Information staff are allocated based on the total accumulated FTEs of the department, including FTEs of the human service centers, State hospital, and Life Skills and Transition Center.
+The Strategic Communications office facilitates the release of information through the media, coordinates and prepares special publications, and provides support services as delegated by the Executive Director.
+The direct and allocated costs of the Strategic Communications staff are allocated based on the total accumulated FTEs of the department, including FTEs of the human service centers, State hospital, and Life Skills and Transition Center.

-5. Legal Advisory
+Legal Advisory

 Legal Advisory unit manages rule making for the department, litigates claims, prepares legal opinions, and handles appeals.
-The direct and overhead expenses for legal services are direct charged based on the legal service hours provided by the legal advisory unit for each program.
+The direct expenses for the department's lead legal counsel are charged to the department's overhead cost pool.
+The direct and overhead expenses for legal services provided by staff in the unit are direct charged based on the legal service hours provided for each program.